 Even as Euro-American settlers traveled into the New Purchase, the land which was opened following the Treaty of St. Mary’s, and to Indianapolis, occasional encounters with Native Americans continued.
 Most of these encounters appear to be transient in nature, with the Native Americans passing through the city, and heading north, in accordance with the treaty obligations.
 On December 1, 1823, Calvin Fletcher recorded in his diary that a group of Native Americans traveled through the city, selling venison and bear meat.
 Fletcher mentions that a “Capt.
 John,” whom he identifies as a Wyandot chief was part of this group. (p.
 99) A few weeks later, on December 14, Fletcher again recorded that a group of Native Americans came through offering venison hams, although he does not identify their tribal affiliation. (p.
 101) I was unable to find any additional information on the Capt.
-John referenced by Fletcher, although I found other examples of Native American chiefs being referred to as “Captain” in various local historical sources.
+John referenced by Fletcher, and his name does not appear on any of the several treaties signed with the various Native American groups in the first 25 years of the 19th century.
+I found other examples of Native American chiefs being referred to as “Captain” in various local historical sources.

 Fletcher would travel to the northern part of the state in spring of 1824 on his way to visit his family in Vermont.
 He traveled by way of William Conner’s home, and recorded numerous encounters with Native Americans north of Indianapolis, along the White River (likely Lenape, and others from smaller tribes) and farther north along the Wabash, which was the territory of the Miami people.
 He was also involved in the defense of several white men accused of killing a peaceful band of Seneca along Fall Creek near present day Pendleton in 1824.
 However, no further mention is made of his experiences with Native Americans in Marion County or Indianapolis.